vtexdocs/help-center-content/docs/announcements/en/old-versions-of-the-vtex-id-script-will-be-deprecated.md

 ---
-title: "Old versions of the VTEX ID script will be deprecated"
+title: 'Old versions of the VTEX ID script will be deprecated'
 id: 1IHQ2NS5McYgKySOmyEmgU
 status: PUBLISHED
 createdAt: 2018-03-19T21:14:22.078Z